ucsb-cs148-f21/project-t04-youtubevoice/team/Aditya Gupta.md

-My name Aditya Gupta.
+My name is Aditya Gupta.
 I'm a second year student in the Engineering Department.